opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

       section and used for all the images in this provider.
       Values set on individual images may still override the values set here.

-      .. attr:: config-drive
-         :type: bool
-         :default: True

-         Whether config drive should be used for the cloud image.

       .. attr:: connection-port
          :type: int